 Although the Rebbe did hint to himself possibly being the messiah in some of his talks (and his followers use those encoded statements as proof), he also said in one of his talks that one is only confirmed to be Mashiach when the Third Temple is built.
 Obviously, since the Rebbe did not build the Third Temple in his lifetime, he cannot be the messiah.
 If it turns out that the Rebbe does return somehow in the future, and accomplishes all the messianic tasks, then and only then can he be titled “Mashiach”.
 To do so now is premature and naïve, if not altogether wrong.

-In fact, the Rebbe constantly made clear that he is not Mashiach.
+In fact, the Rebbe publicly made clear that he is not Mashiach.
 In his monumental biography of the Rebbe, Joseph Telushkin devotes a chapter to this question, and writes:

 In 1965, Rabbi Avraham Parizh, an elder Chasid who had been with the movement from the time of the Fifth Rebbe, printed letters stating: “With great joy, we can inform you that King Messiah, for whom we have waited so many years, is already among us.
 He is the holy Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, the King Messiah.
 His address is 770 Eastern Parkway, Brooklyn, New York.
 He does not need us to choose him since God has chosen him.”
 Rabbi Parizh printed up many of these letters and started handing them out in Israel.
 According to one account, Parizh also distributed these letters by dropping them out of a helicopter.